revature-quizzard/quizzard-ui/README.md

-# Qwizard* (UI)
+# Qwizzard (UI)
-This repository contains the frontend of Qwizard.
+This repository contains the frontend of Qwizzard.

-See the API side of Qwizard here: https://github.com/revature-quizzard/quizzard-api
+See the API side of Qwizzard here: https://github.com/revature-quizzard/quizzard-api

-Qwizard is a self-study web application made to assist Revature associates with QC study.
-Qwizard has two main functions, study and quiz.
+Qwizzard is a self-study web application made to assist Revature associates with QC study.
+Qwizzard has two main functions, study and quiz.
 Both study and quiz are flashcard-centric.

 ### Flashcards:
 Flashcards are made up of questions and answers.
-This is the basic unit of knowledge in Qwizard.
+This is the basic unit of knowledge in Qwizzard.
 Flashcards should contain a meaningful question, and a brief but complete answer.
 Flashcards are grouped into study sets, and associated with a category.